 Not only did Dorothea Tanning show at this exhibition, which featured only female artists, she also conquered Ernst’s heart.
-Peggy Guggenheim, who married Ernst a year before in 1941, recalled she always regretted organizing this show, as it somehow catalyzed Dorothea’s and Ernst’s love.
-But it was too late: Ernst divorced Peggy in 1946 and left to live with Dorothea in Sedona, Arizona.
+He moved in with her soon after their meeting in Tanning’s studio.
+Peggy Guggenheim, who married Ernst a year earlier in 1941, recalled she always regretted organizing this show as it somehow catalyzed Tanning’s and Ernst’s love.
+But it was too late: Ernst divorced Guggenheim in 1946 and left her to live with Tanning in Sedona, Arizona.

-This is how Dorothea described this Surrealist painting whose title is deceitfully called a ‘little serenade’ exactly as Mozart’s piece.
-Dorothea’s marriage with Ernst was about confrontation, too: her work was often overshadowed by his fame, and life with Ernst was not an easy one.
-After a couple of years in Sedona where they started an ‘artists’ colony’, they had to emigrate to France because Ernst was refused American citizenship.
-Yet, despite ups and downs they stayed together till his death in 1976.
+This is how Dorothea Tanning described this Surrealist painting whose title is deceitfully called a “little serenade” exactly as Mozart’s piece.
+Tanning’s marriage with Ernst was about confrontation too; her work was often overshadowed by his fame, and life with Ernst was not an easy one.
+The couple spent several years in Sedona, where they started an artists’ colony and hosted European artists and intellectuals such as Henri Cartier-Bresson, Lee Miller, Roland Penrose, and Yves Tanguy.
+Tanning and Ernst married in 1946 in Hollywood at a double wedding with Man Ray and Juliet Browner.
+Later they had to emigrate to France because Ernst was refused American citizenship.
+Yet, despite their ups and downs, they stayed together until his death in 1976.

-Dorothea decided to return home and having to face a solitary life, she threw herself into the world of words: she still painted, and even sculpted, but her main focus was literature.
-She wrote poetry, novels.
-She died at her home in New York City on January 31, 2012.
-She was 101 years old, and had just published her second collection of poems, Coming to That (Graywolf Press, 2011).
+After Ernst’s passing, Tanning decided to return home and to face a solitary life.
+The artist threw herself into the world of words.
+She still painted, and even sculpted, but her main focus was literature, writing poetry and novels.
+Dorothea Tanning died at her home in New York City on January 31, 2012.
+She was 101 years old and had just published her second collection of poems, Coming to That.